History of CELBAN

 CELBAN is recognized as proof of language proficiency by all Canadian nursing regulators.

 In 2000, a survey of 50 nursing profession stakeholders by the CCLB indicated a strong need for a specialized English language assessment tool to evaluate the English language communication skills of IENs seeking registration in Canada.
 As a result, the CCLB embarked on a multi-phase project.

 In 2002, CCLB hired a team of consultants to evaluate the English language skills required by the nursing profession in Canada.
 This project, called Phase I, involved a needs analysis of nurses’ English language communication requirements within a variety of healthcare organizations.
 For the first time, a benchmark level was applied to describe the minimum English language communication standards required for nurses in speaking, listening, writing and reading.
 View the Phase I report.

 Phase II: Development

 In 2002 – 2003, the development of an English language assessment tool for the nursing profession was undertaken based on the research and benchmark results defined in the Phase I report.
 The assessment tool was pilot tested in six cities across Canada with nurses, student nurses and non-native speakers of English.
 This assessment tool is now known as the Canadian English Language Benchmark Assessment for Nurses (CELBAN).
-View the report
+View the Phase II report.

 Phase III: Implementation